Is Yoga Enough to Build Your Bones?

 You will never hear me say that yoga is THE answer, but I will say that a yoga practice is uniquely beneficial to our bones as a significant contributor to an effective, holistic, bone health game plan (with or without bone medications.)

-A yoga practice can indeed be designed to be a weight-bearing exercise that stimulates bone building (specific asanas/postures are more weight bearing than others – and there are a broad array of poses that bear our body weight through all our limbs.)
+A yoga practice can be a body weight-bearing exercise that contributes to bone building.
+Specific asanas/postures are more weight bearing than others – and there are a broad array of poses that bear our body weight through all our limbs.
+Any weight bearing is better than being sedentary so I encourage people not to discount what a yoga practice can do to help remind your bones to maintain their structure.

 A yoga practice also greatly reduces our fracture risk by increasing strength, flexibility, proprioception, interoception, mindfulness, balance, range of motion, and a confident gait.
 This is truly invaluable.
 We can have osteoporosis without much consequence until we fracture, which are often caused by falls.
 These benefits of yoga help keep us from falling.